opencadc/science-containers/docs/user-guide/concepts/index.md

 ---

-!!! tip "Key Takeaway"
+!!! success "Key Takeaway"
     CANFAR provides the computing power of a research institution without the infrastructure overhead.
 Focus on your science - let CANFAR handle the computers, software, and data management.